Twanthain and Twanthainese

 • Polyphthongs carry one tone.

-• When an aspirated plosive precedes a liquid medial, the aspiration is moved to after the liquid.
+• When an aspirated plosive precedes a liquid medial, the aspiration is moved to after the liquid and the liquid becomes aspirated or breathy-voiced.

 • /j/ palatalizes an initial plosive or affricate, if one is present, whereas the vowel [i] alone may or may not. /ŋ/ palatalizes to [ŋ̟]/[ɲ̠] (the pre-velar nasal).